whoisdsmith/VAULTSIDIAN/Templates/Temp/Templater 1.md

 - Add date *created* automatically
 - Update *last updated* automatically
 - Move the note to the appropriate location
   - 02 - Secondary Categories
   - 03 - Content
   - 05 - Personal

-## Installation:
+## Installation

 1. Templater is a registered Obsidian [[02 - Plugins#Community Plugins]] and can be installed directly from `Settings > Community Plugins > Browse`